Citywide Alliances Alliances By Geographic Area

 Area boundaries: The Blue Ridge Corridor is an area centered around a 3-mile length of the Blue Ridge Road running North-South from Western Blvd. to Edwards Mill Rd.
 The corridor encompasses several state properties, medical facilities, neighborhoods, and office/retail parks extending East to I-440 and West to I-40.

-The Cameron Village Merchants’ Association ensures all customers have the best shopping experience possible.
-They help guide and advance the growth of Cameron Village sales and the overall marketing, events, and public relations of the center.
+The Village District Merchants’ Association ensures all customers have the best shopping experience possible.
+They help guide and advance the growth of Village District sales and the overall marketing, events, and public relations of the center.

 Hillsborough Street Community Services Corporation

 The Hillsborough Street Community Service Corporation (HSCSC) is an independent, not for profit, municipal service district.
 HSCSC, better known as Live It Up!
 Hillsborough Street, services and programs include security, beautification, marketing and communications, economic development, special events, planning and advocacy, parking and transportation, research, and arts.

 Area boundaries: A 3-mile long corridor that runs on both sides of Hillsborough Street, from St. Mary's School to the I-440 Beltline, including W. Morgan Street and a few side streets.
 The territory connects to, but does not include, Cameron Village

 The Downtown Raleigh Alliance (DRA) programs include program investments include storefront recruitment, business retention, and community engagement.
 The DRA serves as the administrator of the Downtown Raleigh Municipal Services District (MSD), which is a defined special assessment district in which property owners contribute toward enhanced services.